MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-II-Food-Nutrition-Service-Department-Agriculture/subchapter-A-Child-Nutrition-Programs/part-226-Child-Adult-Care-Food-Program/subpart-A-General/section-226.2.md

 *Personal property* means property of any kind except real property.
 It may be tangible—having physical existence—or intangible—having no physical existence such as patents, inventions, and copyrights.

-*Persons with disabilities* means persons of any age who have one or more disabilities, as determined by the State, and who are enrolled in an institution or child care facility serving a majority of persons who are age 18 and under.
+*Persons with disabilities* means persons of any age who have a physical or mental impairment that substantially limits one or more major life activities, have a record of such an impairment, or have been regarded as having such an impairment, and who are enrolled in an institution or child care facility serving a majority of persons who are age 18 and under.

 *Pricing program* means an institution, child care facility, or adult day care facility in which a separate identifiable charge is made for meals served to participants.